The drop in the Bank of England base rate from 0.75% to 0.25% and then to 0.1% has big implications for anyone who has borrowings or savings.

 As your rates are fixed, the payments or interest won't change in the short term.

 However, check when your fixed term ends, and be prepared to switch to the best deals available.
-You can compare mortgage deals or get fee-free mortgage advice at any time.
+You can compare mortgage deals or get mortgage advice from our brokers.

 Your base rate results

 Good news!
 Overall, you are likely to be around £ better off over the next year as a result of the Bank of England's decision to its base rate by %

 Unfortunately, it looks like the Bank of England's decision to its base rate by % could leave you

 The change in base rate doesn't actually mean anything for you.
 It's not going to leave you any better or worse off.

 Your mortgage costs will not over the following year as your mortgage is fixed

 Your mortgage costs could by around £ per year, with new monthly payments of £